By Patricia Stephens, Owner, FloridaPets.net

 Next, your dog should be voice trained to "Sit," "Stay," "Down," and "Come."
 Remember, she may listen and perform quite well at home in a familiar environment, but when out with you, she could easily be overwhelmed by lots of new people, new dogs, new sounds, and for sure, all those delicious new smells!

 In general, please consider your dog's personality before jumping on the doggie dining bandwagon.
 If your dog is the nervous sort, spooks easily, or is the least bit aggressive toward strange people or dogs, you will want to find an alternative activity to enjoy together.

-And may I suggest never leaving home without a backup kit.
-It's like a first aid kit for doggie diners and contains items such as a copy of his immunization records, an extra leash, a towel or two, a doo-doo bag, antibacterial wipes, and a bowl (because some restaurants might offer free water and perhaps a dog biscuit!)
+And may I suggest never leaving home without a backup kit like this one.
+It's like a first aid kit for doggie diners and could contain items such as a copy of his immunization records, a first aid kit, an extra leash, a towel or two, a doo-doo bag, antibacterial wipes, and a bowl (because some restaurants might offer free water and perhaps a dog biscuit!)

 Doggie dining is a privilege and you must abide by certain rules or you'll find yourself and your pooch getting the boot.
 Why?
 Because there are rules placed by the State or city that each establishment must follow or they risk losing the ability to offer doggie dining or being shut down altogether.

 And to be honest, there are always certain non-dog lovers around just waiting for an opportunity to complain about "those dogs" who will loudly implore a business owner to discontinue the practice altogether.
 Please don't give these people any fuel for their fires.